leroidubuffet/ABLExR_flask/README.md

 ## Installing

-- Clone the repo: 'git clone https://github.com/miguelespada/ABLExR-microserver'
+- Clone the repo: `git clone https://github.com/miguelespada/ABLExR-microserver`
-- Change into the directory: 'cd ABLExR-Trainer'
+- Change into the directory: `cd ABLExR-Trainer`
-- Run the Flask app: 'python app.py' or 'flask --app app.py --debug run'
+- Run the Flask app: `python app.py` or `flask --app app.py --debug run`

 ## Usage

 - Visit http://localhost:5000 in your web browser to view the app.
 - Use the trainer dashboard to create new sessions and view session data.
 - As a trainee, you can join a session, watch the training video, and submit feedback.

-## Videos

-- Scene 3: linked at templates/video.html

-This file is a video rendering of the AV/AR scene 3 experience.

-- Hume: linked at templates/analysis.html

 ## TODOs